Flow2dot0/flutter_cli_app/README.md

 # Flutter ``BLOC_CLI``

-This project made to practise Dart2 command line apps
+This project was made to practise Dart2 command line apps

 ## Installation